 -

-Paper towels and cardboard tubes
+Paper towels and napkins

 -

-Dairy products (milk should be drain disposed)
+Dairy products (milk and ice cream should be drain disposed)

 -